Fractured, Loosened, or Knocked-Out Teeth

 The upper front teeth are prone to injury and fracture.
 A person who has brief, sharp pain while chewing or while eating something cold may have an incomplete fracture of a tooth anywhere in the mouth.
 As long as the tooth is only cracked and a piece has not split off, the dentist can often correct the problem with a simple filling.
 More extensive fractures may require a crown, with or without root canal treatment.

 If an injury loosens a tooth in the socket or if the surrounding gum tissue bleeds a great deal, a person should see a dentist immediately, because the root or socket may be fractured.
 A loosened tooth that is repositioned and stabilized quickly usually stays in place permanently.
-Seriously loosened baby (deciduous) teeth in the front of the mouth are often removed to prevent harm to existing permanent teeth without losing space for the permanent teeth that are yet to erupt.
+Seriously loosened baby (deciduous) teeth in the front of the mouth are often removed to prevent harm to existing permanent teeth.

-People who have knocked out baby or permanent teeth should be taken immediately to the nearest dentist.
-Knocked-out baby teeth should not be reimplanted because they may become infected and reimplanting these teeth may interfere with the eruption of the permanent tooth.
+People who have knocked-out baby or permanent teeth should be taken immediately to the nearest dentist.
+Knocked-out baby teeth should not be reimplanted because they may become infected and reimplanting these teeth may interfere with the eruption of the permanent teeth.
 However, a knocked-out permanent tooth requires immediate treatment.

-If a knocked-out permanent tooth is reimplanted within 30 minutes to 1 hour, the likelihood that it will stay healthy is good.
+If a knocked-out permanent tooth is reimplanted within 30 minutes to 1 hour, the likelihood that it will reattach within the socket is good.
 After 30 minutes, the longer the tooth is out of the socket, the worse the chance for long-term success.
 The dentist usually splints the tooth to the surrounding teeth for 7 to 10 days.
 If the bone around the tooth also has been fractured, the tooth may have to be splinted for 6 to 10 weeks.
 Reimplanted teeth eventually need root canal treatment.